Updated May 25, 2023

 MySQL Update Join is a MySQL statement that performs a cross-table update using the JOIN MySQL clauses in the UPDATE MySQL query command.
-The MySQL Update Join is used for executing the update statement together with the implementation of INNER JOIN and LEFT JOIN MySQL clauses in the server.
-This Update JOIN clause in MySQL helps to retrieve the data records from the related database tables along with modifying them with the query.
-This query process causes a cross-table update where one database tables are joined and altered using others based on PRIMARY and FOREIGN Keys defined on the tables and a join condition in the database server.
+The MySQL Update Join executes the update statement and implements the INNER JOIN and LEFT JOIN MySQL clauses in the server.
+This Update JOIN clause in MySQL helps retrieve the data records from the related database tables and modify them with the query.
+This query process causes a cross-table update where one database table is joined and altered using others based on PRIMARY and FOREIGN Keys defined on the tables and a join condition in the database server.

 The MySQL Update Join statement has the following basic syntax code to perform the update query in the database:

 UPDATE Table1, Table2, [LEFT JOIN clause| INNER JOIN clause]

 SET Table1.ColB = Table2.ColB, Table2.ColC = Expression

 Explanation: Let us elaborate on the terms included in the above syntax structure: